mariaalexissales/sunday-drivers-packing/tests/README.md

 ## License

-This test suite is part of the Simple Packing mod and follows the same license terms.
+This test suite is part of the Pack Rat mod and follows the same license terms.